MicrosoftDocs/cpp-docs/docs/standard-library/map-class.md

 `Contains()` is new in C++20.
 To use it, specify the [std:c++latest](../build/reference/std-specify-language-standard-version.md) compiler option.

-`template<class Key> [[nodiscard]] bool contains(const Key& key) const;`only participates in overload resolution if `key_compare` is transparent.
+`template<class K> [[nodiscard]] bool contains(const K& key) const;`only participates in overload resolution if `key_compare` is transparent.
 See [Heterogeneous lookup in associative containers](https://docs.microsoft.com/cpp/standard-library/stl-containers#heterogeneous-lookup-in-associative-containers-c14) for more information.

 ### Example